typelevel/Laika/docs/src/07-reference/02-substitution-variables.md

   Sub-keys are:

     * `content`: The entire AST of the markup document, see [Inserting Content from Markup Documents] for details.

-    * `fragements`: The AST of all named fragments declared in the markup document, under their respective keys, e.g. `cursor.currentDocument.fragments.sidebar` for a fragment declared with `@:fragment(sidebar)` inside the markup document.
+    * `fragments`: The AST of all named fragments declared in the markup document, under their respective keys, e.g. `cursor.currentDocument.fragments.sidebar` for a fragment declared with `@:fragment(sidebar)` inside the markup document.
 See [Document Fragments] for details.